Rosalina121/kremstream-neo/README.md

 Additionally to stream overlays we've also got some wait screens matching above overlays.

+### Sims Wait

+The Sims loading screeen.
+The image is hardcoded, not fancy CSS here, so you'd have to supply yours.
+Loading quips are in a single array, feel free to change them.

+*May sometimes bug out when looping*

 ### Sims 2 Wait

 Based on the loading screen from Sims 2.
 Surprisingly... it's all React and janky-ass CSS.
 Modifying may prove to be a challenge, but you can easily swap icons (kept as `react-icons`), text and the portrait.
 It's also, just like others, hardcoded for 1080p.
 In this case adapting for other resolutions would require tinkering with the 3D transform and grid layout.
 Just FYI.